 “You can't expect social media to simply make the sales for you – social media should act as the foundation of your sales funnel.
 It’s a place to cultivate relationships and build your brand and company’s exposure in order to set yourself up for future sales and profitable relationships.” -Amanda Hodges, Director of Marketing and Client Operations

-60% of financial advisors claimed that social media has made a positive business impact.
+Have advisors established best practices and developed a clear understanding of regulations and compliance issues?
+In a recent webinar by Socialware, 60% of financial advisors claimed that social media has made a positive business impact.
 Furthermore, the two biggest challenges for advisors were (1) lack of best practices, and (2) lack of understanding of compliance issues.
 In the financial sector, there are additional hoops to jump through when it comes to social media.
 Many advisors completely abandon or de-prioritize social media because of the associated regulations.

 Regardless of the social media stances and processes set forth by advisors; leads, existing and prospective clients will all remain on social media networks for years to come.
 The value of social media significantly declines when there is a lack of education and training about compliance and regulations.
 It’s like buying a fancy car with all the safety features but never learning to drive.
 You look good sitting in the car in your driveway but unless you take it out of park, you’ll never get to where you want to be.

 Which social media platforms are the respondents utilizing?
 It all comes back to knowing your audience and clients.
 If you don’t research and strategically select the best platforms for your business, social media effectiveness and growth will be dismal.
 There are dozens of major social media networks to choose from; most notably Twitter, Facebook, LinkedIn, and YouTube.
 When discerning the platforms, first familiarize yourself by observing as a consumer.
 How do you interact with brands and businesses?
 Doing this will help you better understand the perspective of your clients and prospects.